-The new year is upon us, and with that we’d like to share our opinions on what we think the biggest trends for digital marketing in China in 2019.
-Chinese social media changes rapidly, and this year is no different.
+Now that we’ve made it halfway through 2019, we’ve updated and added a few new trends to our list for what we think the biggest trends for digital marketing will be in China for 2019.
+Chinese social media changes rapidly, and this year is no different, so take a look at the latest trends for digital marketing in China below!

 With multiple platforms boasting user bases in the hundreds of millions, it’s becoming more and more difficult for brands to formulate their marketing strategies for China.
 Tik Tok, which only launched in 2016 and now boasts over 500 million monthly active users, is an example of how fast the landscape can change.

-In this article we’ll cover a few of the top China digital marketing trends that took shape in 2018 and will likely continue to make an impact in 2019.
+In this article, we’ll cover a few of the top China digital marketing trends that took shape in 2018 and will continue to make an impact in 2019.

 Table of Contents: